Montague

 Other selected texts include:

-Kathy Acker, Douglas Adams, Aria Dean, Jodi Dean, Leslie Feinberg, Tom Gidley, Aurelia Guo, Gary Indiana, Joey de Jesus, Barbara Mor, Gary Indiana, Clarence Major, Maggie Nelson, Cady Noland, Zach Ozma, Cecilia Pavon, Gillian Rose, Mary Robison, Bruno Schulz, Astra Taylor, Frank B. Wilders.
+Kathy Acker, Douglas Adams, Aria Dean, Jodi Dean, Leslie Feinberg, Tom Gidley, Aurelia Guo, Gary Indiana, Joey de Jesus, Barbara Mor, Clarence Major, Maggie Nelson, Cady Noland, Zach Ozma, Cecilia Pavon, Gillian Rose, Mary Robison, Bruno Schulz, Astra Taylor, Frank B. Wilders.

 Chris Kraus Montague The Reading Room Heather Phillipson Montague The Reading Room Rory Rowan Montague The Reading Room Cathy Osterberg Montague The Reading Room